 At best, they claim the electric vehicle (EV) industry is scoring an own goal by creating a technology that, throughout a vehicle's lifetime, pollutes more than internal combustion engine (ICE) vehicles.
 At worst, they say it's all part of a conspiracy aimed at filling the pockets of clean energy providers.

-The battery production conundrum
+The battery emissions problem

 Whether you are a proponent of electric vehicles or not, one issue is widely accepted: EVs release a lot of CO2 during the manufacturing process.
 This is due largely to the production of lithium-ion batteries.

 A new IVL report, released this month, says, "according to new calculations, the production of lithium-ion batteries on average emits somewhere between 61-106 kilos of carbon dioxide equivalents per kilowatt-hour battery capacity produced."

 However, this figure keeps improving.
 The figure above, for example, is an improvement on the same organization's study in 2017 that said, "an electric car with a 100kWh battery [emits] 15-20 tons of carbon dioxide even before the vehicle ignition is turned on," with emissions of 150 to 200 kilograms of carbon dioxide for each kilowatt-hour storage capacity in a car battery.